Second Church’s history is intertwined with the history of Manomet village and the original Church of the Pilgrims.

 A Capital Campaign began in 1996 enabling a great deal of work to be accomplished in our Church.
 The parsonage and sanctuary were completely renovated.
 New Sunday School space was created with moveable dividers and accessibility for the handicapped was provided.

-Under the leadership of the Massachusetts Conference of the United Church of Christ, Second Church adopted a sister church within the Pentecostal Church in Chile.
+Second Church adopted a sister church within the Pentecostal Church in Chile.
 Our Sister Church is located in Val Paraiso, Chile and in 1998 three members of our congregation traveled there to bring greetings and strengthen our Christian ties beyond our countries borders.

 During a period of growth and change, in 2000-2001, a Church sub-committee of the church studied, under the Rev. Alice Mann, the topic of “Churches in Size Transition.”
 We were seeking guidance on becoming a larger “program-driven” church, from a smaller “pastoral” church.
 During this transitional exploration, we also discussed the need for a new, larger building.
 However, no action resulted from these discussions.